What Is Variable Life Insurance?

 1. What Does Variable Life Insurance Work?

-Variable life insurance is a type of permanent life insurance that allows you to invest a portion of your premium payments in various investment options, such as stocks and mutual funds.
-These investments grow tax-deferred, which means you won't pay taxes until you withdraw the money from the policy.
-The policy's cash value can increase or decrease based on the performance of the investment you chose.
+Variable insurance is a type of permanent life insurance that lets you invest part of your premiums in options like stocks and mutual funds.
+These investments grow tax-deferred until you withdraw.
+The cash value of the policy can go up or down based on the investment's performance.

-One of the primary benefits of variable life insurance is the ability to invest in various investment options.
-This offers you the opportunity to diversify your investment portfolio and potentially earn higher returns.
-However, with the potential for higher returns, there is also a risk of losing some or all of your investment.
-If the investments you chose for your variable life policy do not perform well, your policy's cash value may decrease, which could affect the overall value of your policy.
+An advantage of variable life insurance is the ability to diversify your portfolio and potentially earn higher returns.
+But higher returns come with the risk of losing some or all of your investment.
+Poor investment performance can lower the cash value and affect the policy's overall value.

 2. What Are The Benefits of Variable Life Insurance?